IbrahimmAdel/Deploy-FlaskApp-on-EKS/Ansible/README.md

-# Ansible Playbook Documentation
+# Ansible Playbook

-This document provides an overview of the Ansible playbook for installing and configuring Jenkins on an EC2 instance, along with additional roles for AWS CLI, kubectl, and Docker.
+> This document provides an overview of the Ansible playbook for installing and configuring Jenkins on an EC2 instance, along with additional roles for AWS CLI, kubectl, and Docker.

 ## Playbook Overview